Manorama (Tamil actress): Career

-She acted in small roles in few Vairam Nataka Sabha dramas.
-Once she went to see a drama of S. S. Rajendran, who was residing at Pudukkotai, in Tamil Nadu, and P.A.
+She acted in small roles in a few Vairam Nataka Sabha dramas.
+One time she went to see a drama of S. S. Rajendran, who was residing at Pudukkotai, in Tamil Nadu, and P.A.
 Kumar introduced her to Rajendran.
-She showed her skill in dialogue delivery and was offered a job in S.S.R.
+She showed her skill in dialogue delivery and was offered a job in the S.S.R.
 Nataka Mandram company and played in hundreds of stage productions all over the district: The dramas included Manimagudam, Thenpandiveeran and Pudhuvellam.
 She credits her work in Manimagudam as where she was first recognized as an actress.
 She then took part in an unfinished film starring S. S. Rajendran and Devika.

-She migrated from dramas to the silver screen with the role of a heroine in the 1958 Tamil film Malayitta Mangai: Kannadasan gave her the lead role in this film.
-The first film in which she played the heroine was the 1963 Konjum Kumari.
-Then, she concentrated more on comedy from 1960.
-She was given equally challenging roles alongside the well known comedian Nagesh in 50 films.
+She migrated from dramas to the silver screen with the role of a heroine in the 1958 Tamil film Malayitta Mangai: Kannadasan was the one to give her the lead role there.
+The first film in which she played as an heroine was Konjum Kumari.
+From there moving onto comedy in the 60s.
+In this period she would be given equally challenging roles alongside the well-known comedian Nagesh in 50 films.

-When asked in an interview as to how she got into films, she quoted, "It's all because of Kannadasan.
+When asked in an interview as to how she got into films, she quoted: "It's all because of Kannadasan.
 It was he who changed my life by casting me in the film Maalayitta Mangai in 1957.
 It was a comical role, and he trusted me so much and said that I will be able to pull it off.
 I was very doubtful about it, but he told me, "If you are going to act in films only as a heroine, people here will throw you out of the industry after three or four years, but doing such roles will take you places.
 And you have the talent, too, to reach higher peaks."
 That is when I got confidence and continued doing comedy roles."